Learning Hamiltonian Dynamics at Scale: A Differential-Geometric Approach: Experiments

 \subsection{Cloth ($600$-\ac{dof})}

 Next, we learn the dynamics of a high-deformable damped system, namely a simulated $600$-\ac{dof} thin cloth falling onto spheres of different radius, akin to~\citep{friedl2025reduced}.
 The system is intrinsically damped due to external dissipation forces $\bmtau_{\text{d}}$.
-We train two \acp{rohnn} with $d=\{6,10\}$ and a dissipative geometric \ac{hnn} with Strang-symplectic integration on $20$ trajectories of $3000$ observations $\{\bmq_i, \bmp_{i}, \bmtau_{i}\}$ each, where $\bmtau=\bmtau_{\text{c}}$ are measured external constraint forces (see App.~\ref{appendix2:cloth} for details).
-Fig.~\ref{fig:cloth:mj_vis_damped_traj_pred_10D} depicts the predicted cloth configurations for a horizon $H \Delta t = \SI{0.5}{\second}$, showing that the \ac{rohnn} accurately predicts the high-dimensional dissipative dynamics of the cloth, generalizing beyond the data support ($t>0.3$s) (see App.~\ref{appendix3:experiments_cloth} for additional results and ablations).
+We train two \acp{rohnn} with $d=\{6,10\}$ and a dissipative geometric \ac{hnn} with Strang-symplectic integration on $20$ trajectories of $3000$ observations $\{\bmq_i, \bmp_{i}, \bmtau_{i}\}$ each, where $\bmtau=\bmtau_{\text{c}}$ are measured external constraint forces (see App.~\ref{appendix2:cloth}).
+Fig.~\ref{fig:cloth:mj_vis_damped_traj_pred_10D_6D_rolnn} depicts the predicted cloth configurations for a horizon $H \Delta t = \SI{0.5}{\second}$, showing that the \ac{rohnn} accurately predicts the high-dimensional dissipative dynamics of the cloth, generalizing beyond the data support ($t>0.3$s).
+We observe that the $10-$dimensional model preserves more details of the cloth than the $6$-dimensional one, as also validated by the prediction errors reported in Table~\ref{tab:cloth:long_traj_rel_errors_different_damping_architectures}.
+We compare the \ac{rohnn} against a \ac{rolnn}~\citep{friedl2025reduced} with latent dimension $d=10$, for which dissipation forces are not learned but provided as ground truth.
+The last row of Fig.~\ref{fig:cloth:mj_vis_damped_traj_pred_10D_6D_rolnn} and Table~\ref{tab:cloth:long_traj_rel_errors_different_damping_architectures} show that the \ac{rohnn} predictions are more accurate than the \ac{rolnn}'s, despite that the former learns the dissipation forces via the latent damping matrix.
+Table~\ref{tab:cloth:long_traj_rel_errors_different_damping_architectures} also compares the \ac{rohnn} with a \ac{hnko}, which leads to noticeably worse predictions compared to all reduced-order models.
+We hypothesize this due to the fact that \ac{hnko} does not explicitly enforce the symplectic structure of its high-dimensional($d=80$) latent dynamics.
+App.~\ref{appendix3:experiments_cloth} reports additional results, ablations, and comparisons with \acp{rolnn} (see Fig.~\ref{fig:cloth:fulltraj_abl_lnn_arch_10d_cloth_medians_positions}).